lucianofittante/ESP_AR_STA-ESP-IDF/README.md

+# Wi-Fi ModoAP or ModoSTA to upload WiFi user and password

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-C6 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- |

 This project has been created to upload a WiFi username and password